-The first step to take before you start shopping around for new kitchen countertops and making a kitchen countertop materials cost comparison is to set your personal budget.
+The first step to take before you start shopping around for new kitchen countertops and making a kitchen worktop materials cost comparison is to set your personal budget.
 The countertops may be just a portion of your total kitchen remodeling project, but they likely will be among the most expensive components of your new kitchen right behind your new cabinetry.
 With this in mind, be liberal with the countertop budget.

 Design Your New Kitchen Layout

-Many homeowners who want to know more about kitchen countertop materials comparison want to know how much their total kitchen will cost, but they also may be thinking about changing up the layout of their kitchen cabinetry and countertop design.
+Many homeowners who want to know more about kitchen work surface materials comparison want to know how much their total kitchen will cost, but they also may be thinking about changing up the layout of their kitchen cabinetry and countertop design.
 With this in mind, you will need to design your new kitchen layout and get a linear foot measurement from your designer so that you can make your kitchen countertop materials cost comparison.

-You may be able to narrow down some of the options available based on kitchen countertop materials prices, excluding those which are outside of your budget.
+You may be able to narrow down some of the options available based on kitchen work surface materials prices, excluding those which are outside of your budget.
 However, you may still have several materials options available, such as beautiful quartz or granite, and you may be wondering what is the most durable kitchen countertop material.

-Kitchen countertops will be one of the more functional aspects of your new kitchen, providing you with workspace for meal preparation and more.
+Kitchen countertops will be one of the more functional aspects of your new kitchen, providing you with a workspace for meal preparation and more.
 With this in mind, the material should be highly durable and easy to maintain.
-Many people gravitate to a natural stone material such as quartzite, marble, soapstone or granite because of their unique look.
+Many people gravitate to a natural stone material such as quartzite, marble, soapstone, or granite because of their unique look.